obook/I-like-Chopin/README.md

 # Description

 "I like Chopin" is a very special MIDI player for Linux, Mac and Windows that uses Python3 with three operating modes: simple MIDI **player**, **passthrough**, and **playback**.
-The last allows you to play like Chopin.It is a awesome mode that ensures any key you press on the keyboard will always play the correct note from a selected MIDI file.
+The last allows you to play like Chopin.
+It is an awesome mode that ensures any key you press on the keyboard will always play the correct note from a selected MIDI file.
 You need a physical MIDI keyboard or piano connected to the computer, the selection of music is done by an internal web server, at the URL http://127.0.0.1:8888.

 Bring your piano back to life and impress your friends with this musical magic trick!